 The internet is suffering somewhat from webinar fatigue because so many people are running them to attract coaching clients.

 It’s not necessarily the quantity that is making it harder to get people to sign up.

 It’s the low, often spammy/salesy, quality.

-A lot of webinars are nothing more than sales vehicles that use bait and switch tactics to get attendees, and then deliver no real value.
+A lot of webinars are nothing more than sales vehicles that use bait-and-switch tactics to get attendees to sign up, and then deliver no real value.

 As such, people are leery of signing up and you need to work hard to ensure they understand that your webinar will be different.

 Make your webinars focus on value to the attendee and avoid selling too hard unless you’re prepared to invest a shit load on Facebook ads generating new people because nobody comes back.